 The following edited extract is from France’s Most Beautiful Courses by Jean-François Lefevre: “The family legend will ensure that Chantaco remains unique in French golf.
 Fourteen grandchildren mean that the course will be taken over by someone in the family so that Chantaco and its fourteen thousand trees will continue to perpetuate the family tradition and the spirit of the game.”

 The course lies just outside the little fishing town of St Jean de Luz, a short half an hour drive south of Biarritz, and it’s one of the most celebrated golfing layouts in the Basque region, largely through the charming ambiance both on and off the course that’s been cultivated over many years by its owners.

-Extending to 5,833 metres from the back tees and playing to a par of 70, Golf de Chantaco has hosted the Open de France Dames for professional women since 2012 and the French Open for their male counterparts was also held here in 1970, an event won by Australian David Graham.
+Designed by Harry Colt, the course consists of two distinct nines, with tree-lined fairways wandering through woodland on the front nine and water coming into play on the inward half.
+Five of the holes are configured as par threes and three are set out as par fives.Extending to 5,833 metres from the back tees and playing to a par of 70, Golf de Chantaco hosted the Open de France Dames for professional women from 2012 to 2017 and the French Open for their male counterparts was also held here in 1970, an event won by Australian David Graham.

 Chantaco is a little gem designed by Harry Colt in the 1920´s.
 It is located on the outskirts of Saint Jean de Luz, a charming town in the French Basque Country, a few kilometers away from the Spanish border.